River Kelvin: Fauna

 Wildlife along Strathkelvin include the grey squirrel, magpie, grey heron, dipper, cormorant, blue tit, great tit, chaffinch, common snipe, great spotted woodpecker, blackbird, redwing, carrion crow, kingfisher, mallard, goosander, roe deer, red fox, otter, water vole, American mink and brown rat.

 Successive attempts at improving the quality of the water have been rewarded by the return of salmon.
 The river has always been home to brown trout and both species can be fished by obtaining the relevant permits.

 Bridges over the Kelvin

 The Kelvin is bridged at several points throughout Glasgow.
-Most notable is the Great Western Bridge on Great Western Road in the city's West End.
-Below this bridge is an underground station that bears the name Kelvinbridge, a name commonly attached to the area.
-Other bridges include the one near the Antonine Wall at Balmuildy, Partick Bridge on Dumbarton Road, the bridge at Queen Margaret Drive, Ha'penny Bridge and several in the grounds of Kelvingrove Park.
+Perhaps most notable is the Great Western Bridge on Great Western Road in the city's West End.
+Below this is an underground station that bears the name Kelvinbridge, a name commonly attached to the area.
+Other bridges include one near the Antonine Wall at Balmuildy, the Ha'penny Footbridge in Glasgow Botanic Gardens, minor road bridges at Queen Margaret Drive, Belmont Street and Eldon Street, several in the grounds of Kelvingrove Park, Partick Bridge on Dumbarton Road and prominent railway and road viaducts at Yorkhill where it flows into the Clyde.

-The Kelvin Aqueduct carries the Forth and Clyde Canal over the river.
-It was Britain's largest when it was opened.
+The Kelvin Aqueduct carries the Forth and Clyde Canal over the river near Maryhill; it was Britain's largest when it was opened.
 The river is used as an overflow for the canal.
+The two water courses run largely parallel from the source of the Kelvin in the countryside north of Glasgow (almost meeting at several points such as Auchinstarry near Kilsyth, at Kirkintilloch and between Cadder and Torrance) but follow different paths through the northern and western parts of the city.